 The provisions of this statement are effective for fiscal years beginning after December 15, 2015 with earlier adoption encouraged.
 This standard is meant to clarify the scope and applicability of Statement No. 68, Accounting and Financial Reporting for Pensions.
-The City is still determining the impact, if any, this statement will have on the financial statements.
+At present the City has no activities that fall under this standard.